lathonez/lathonez.github.io/_posts/2016-07-20-docker-registry-apache-letsencrypt.markdown

 TLS [is mandatory][docker-docs-remote] when running a remote docker registry.
 We used [letsencrypt][letsencrypt-hiw] to obtain our certificates.

-If you don't already have one, create a vhost in apache for your registry.
+If you don't already have one, create an apache vhost with a subdomain for your registry.
 This is just so [certbot][certbot] will prompt you to generate the certificate for it.

 ```conf
 <VirtualHost *:80>